 The process of waterproofing with Redgard is easy once you learn how.
 All you need to do is cover every crack, nook, and cranny.
 But doing so is better if you can make a checklist to make sure you get everything.

 Here is a list of the primary things that you need to watch out for.
 Of course, any seam in the drywall needs Redgard on it, but that’s only the beginning.
 Let’s take a look at the other things that need to be sealed.

 This is important because this is often where the water will leak.
 Make sure that you keep around the faucets and handles dry because if they leak, it can easily seep underneath the drywall and cause mold and rot to grow.

 It is best to add some caulk underneath the Redgard too because this is such an important and often troublesome area.
-Whenever you add the casing for this hardware, also make sure it isn’t loose and is sealed tightly.
+Whenever you add the casing for this hardware, also make sure it isn’t loose and has a tight seal.

-It may seem silly to seal this area because the water won’t reach it directly.
+It may seem silly to seal this area because the water won’t reach it.
 But it is important for a few reasons.
 First of all, the steam can also cause water droplets to form and drip down.
 Secondly, it protects the area from exterior moisture.

 People often forget screw holes because the area feels sealed already.
 This works just like spackling does and only takes a small amount of Redgard for each screw hole, so this is the easiest part of the job.

 Just add a drop of Redgard to each screw hole and scrape it down until it is flat.
 When you do use the screws on the drywall, it’s important to screw them in until they are just flush with the drywall or ever so sunk.

 A good place to use Redgard is around the windows.
 You will also need to add some caulk or something similar, but Redgard will work for now.
 This is very important due to weatherproofing the house.

 Around the windows is the most important part of the bathroom to seal because it affects things on both sides.
 It affects rain coming in the house and the water seeping behind the drywall from the inside.